sympy/sympy/doc/src/aboutus.rst

 #.
 Mridul Seth: correct is_tangent for Ellipse non-intersection
 #.
 Mihai A. Ionescu: Improvement to LaplaceTransform
 #. ck Lux: handle zoo, oo, nan in as_int and round
-#. leonidb: check input to Binomial
+#. leonidb: make integrals aware of both limits being +/-oo
 #.
 Michael Gallaspy: improve handling of inequalities involving RootOf
 #.
 Roman Inflianskas: add svg support to preview